 The Library Collection can be a useful starting point in locating academic references.

-Use the options to Refine my results in the left menu.
+Use the options to Refine my results in the right hand menu.
 Select Peer-reviewed Journals to see only scholarly articles.

 Watch the videos below for more searching tips.

 Journals are publications similar to magazines.
-They have issues published regularly (e.g. monthly, quarterly, annually) and focus on a particular subject.
+They have issues which are published regularly (e.g., monthly, quarterly, annually) and which focus on a particular subject.

-BrowZine allows you to explore and 'browse' a range of journals on broad topics such as Arts and Humanities, or select specific areas such as Film and Media, or Fine Arts.
+BrowZine allows you to explore and browse a range of journals on broad topics, such as Arts and Humanities, or specific subject areas, such as Film and Media or Fine Arts.

-Databases are online collections of resources including articles, papers, book chapters and reports.
-Databases have advanced search options, helping to focus your search and find more relevant, scholarly references quickly.
+Databases are online collections of resources, including articles, papers, book chapters, and reports.
+Databases have advanced search options, helping you to focus your search and find more relevant, scholarly references quickly.

-You can access all the Creative databases, or browse the sub-sections, including:
+You can access all the Creative databases available through the Library, or browse the sub-sections, including:

 Want to know more?